 ASSESSMENT

-The internal assessment comprises of an additional assessment per unit and a prelim.
+The internal assessment is comprised of an additional assessment per unit a prelim in January and a second prelim in March.

-The external assessment comprises of a:- question paper which will take place in May /June, consisting of an Objective test section and a Restricted and Extended Response Question section, which are together worth 110 marks (scaled to 120 marks).
+The external assessment is comprised of:- a question paper which will take place in April/ May, consisting of an Objective test section and a Restricted and Extended Response Question section, which are together worth 110 marks scaled to 120 marks.

-Pupils must also complete a project worth 25 marks (scaled to 40 marks) which will be overtaken at an appropriate point in the course.
+Learners must also complete a project worth 25 marks scaled to 40 marks which will be overtaken at an appropriate point in the course.

 CAREERS INFORMATION